fiskaltrust/rollout-doc/technical-operations/troubleshooting/network-troubleshooting.md

 :::tip telnet installation

 Telnet does not come pre-installed on Windows.
-If it hasn't been already installed, please open the Run dialog (Win+R), type `appwiz.cpl` and press `Enter`, choose `Turn Windows features on or off` from the left, and install `Telnet Client`.
+If it hasn't been installed, please open the Run dialog (Win+R), type `appwiz.cpl` and press `Enter`, choose `Turn Windows features on or off` from the left, and install `Telnet Client`.

 :::

-For example, to verify whether your system allows connections to `https://packages.fiskaltrust.cloud` on the default HTTPS port 443, you can also run the following command
+For example, to verify whether your system allows connections to `https://packages.fiskaltrust.cloud` on the default HTTPS port 443, you can also run the following command:

 ```
 telnet packages.fiskaltrust.cloud 443
 ```

 If the screen immediately clears and only shows a text cursor, you have established a connection.
 You can exit Telnet by pressing `Ctrl` + `]`.
-If Telnet appears to hang or shows any type of error message, that may suggest that you have possible connectivity issues.
+If Telnet appears to hang or shows any error message, that may suggest that you have possible connectivity issues.
 Please consult your network administrator in that case for more information.

 ### SSL

-All outbound connections established by the Middleware are HTTPS-protected and require a properly configured SSL setup, in particular, regarding the SSL version and the root certificates of the involved certificate authorities.
+All outbound connections established by the Middleware are HTTPS-protected and require a properly configured SSL setup, particularly regarding the SSL version and the root certificates of the involved certificate authorities.

 If your Middleware instance provided you with error messages which indicate possible SSL issues, you could first run the check from [Checking web services](#checking-web-services) (please make sure to use an HTTPS URL).
-Depending on its output, you can also use additional tools, such as [OpenSSL](https://wiki.openssl.org/index.php/Binaries), to run additional checks.
+Depending on its output, you can also use additional tools, such as [OpenSSL](https://wiki.openssl.org/index.php/Binaries), to run other checks.
 For example, the following command would try to establish an SSL connection to `packages.fiskaltrust.cloud` on port 443 (i.e. `https://packages.fiskaltrust.cloud`)

 ```console
 openssl s_client -connect packages.fiskaltrust.cloud:443 -servername packages.fiskaltrust.cloud